tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

 Yeah, when I say that asexual people can be some of the horniest and kinkiest people you'll ever encounter, it's because that outside of the puritism-- purism of asexuality, there are a myriad of different ways that the human brain is just really weird about sex.
 Not weird as in bad, but weird as in like, it's... it's complicated, it's complicated.
-It's uh, "she's *complex*." [laughs]
+It's uh, "she's *complex*." <u>[laughs]</u>

 But um, so yeah like there are-- these are things that are the subject of research and the subject of academic fascination, even if there isn't really a lot of academic interest in these things.
 Some people are and we're gonna see start seeing a little bit more of this, but there is a bit of a distinction between these-- between, you know, these sort of more psychological elements of asexual and the more self-identifying ones which, you know, there are a *legion* of flags, um because you know, the asexual community has been kind of... ignored, like we said, by the queer community at large, so I feel like there is a... overtendency to self-identify, and to sort of construct a... version of asexuality around specific, you know, circumstances.